doc4child/cheat-sheets/OMV8.md

 do "ip a" command to find out the ip address assigned to wifi interface.

-use IP add to open the omv web interface from different computer on the same network
+if IP is not assigned use "omv-firstaid" to configure network interface. use IP add to open the omv web interface from different computer on the same network

 Right upper corner person icon click on it.